JumpmanFR/MotherInternational/README.md

 * *(For operators)* Scalable, can support more and more translations over time by simply adding patch files and a few lines in the database.
 * Open source project available [on GitHub](https://github.com/JumpmanFR/MotherInternational).

-## How to translate the UI into more languages
-The file is `js/locale.js`.
-It currently includes eight top-level entries, one for each supported language: `'en'`, `'fr'`, `'it'`, `'nl'`, `'es'`, `'de'`, `'pl'`, `'pt'`.
-All localized texts are listed there.

-To add a new language, just add another entry and name it with a 2-letter language code as specified by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-It’s important because the user’s language is selected automatically based on their browser settings.\
-Then, you’ll have to specify every localized text in the desired language, just like they are currently listed for already supported languages.
-If a field is omitted, the program will fallback to English for that field.

-To test your changes, you can force the program to load in the language of your choice.
-To that end, complete the URL in the address bar with `?lang=` followed by your 2-letter language code.

-## How to include more translation patches
-Translation patches need to be added to the `patches` folder, optionally zipped, and renamed to follow a specific naming convention.\
-Then, `js/database.js` has to be updated to add new entries.

-To find out about the detailed procedure, please read this document: [How to add more translations to the database](doc_database.md).

 ## Supported translations
 * MOTHER 1 / EarthBound Beginnings
 	* French v1.0 by Terminus Traduction